Enterprise Risk Management (ERM): What It Is and Processes

 Frankly, clear communication is just absolutely vital for ERM to function properly, you know.
 Information concerning risks has to be gathered and then openly shared across the entire company, just so everyone can stay on the same page about potential threats.

-Good reporting really ought to deliver useful insights to those making decisions, not just a simple list of risks, but actual analysis.
-This way, leaders get the bigger picture and are better equipped to take appropriate action.
+Good reporting should deliver useful insights to decision-makers, not just a list of risks, but actual analysis.
+By understanding business analytics, leaders get the bigger picture and are better equipped to take appropriate action.

 6. Proactive & Forward-Looking